-A3.
 Data

-Data for IDE/GSM cover 98 countries/economies divided into 3,065 regions and we utilise country data for 71 rest-of-the-world countries/economies.
+Data for the IDE/GSM cover 98 countries/economies and 71 'rest of the world' countries/economies.
+The 98 countries/economies are divided into more than 3,065 regions, and we utilise country data for the rest of the world.
 In total, we have 3,136 regions in the model.
-Primarily based on official statistics, we derive GRDP for the agricultural sector and mining sector, five manufacturing sectors, and the service sector for 2010.
-The five manufacturing sectors are automotive (Auto), electronics and electric appliances (E&E), garment and textile (Textile), food processing (FoodProc) and other manufacturing (OtherMfg).
-Population and area of arable land for each region are compiled from multiple statistical sources.
+Primarily based on official statistics, we derive regional-level GDP (RGDP) for the agricultural sector and mining sector, five manufacturing sectors, and the services sector for 2010.
+The five manufacturing sectors are the automotive (Auto), electronics and electric appliances (E&E), garment and textile (Textile), food processing (FoodProc) and other manufacturing (OtherMfg) sectors.
+The population and area of arable land for each region are compiled from multiple statistical sources.
 The administrative unit adopted in the simulation is one level or two levels below the national level.
-For instance, the administrative unit is one level below the national level for Cambodia, Japan, Republic of Korea, Lao PDR, Malaysia, the Philippines, Taiwan, Thailand, and Viet Nam.
+For instance, the administrative unit is one level below the national level for Cambodia, Japan, the Republic of Korea, the Lao PDR, Malaysia, the Philippines, Taiwan, Thailand, and Viet Nam.
 For Bangladesh, China, India, Indonesia, and Myanmar, the administrative unit is two levels below the national level.
-Brunei Darussalam, Hong Kong, Macao, and Singapore are treated as one unit.
-For the US, the administrative unit is state level, while for the European Union, the administrative unit is Nomenclature of Units for Territorial Statistics (NUTS)-2 level in this version of IDE-GSM.
+Brunei Darussalam, Hong Kong, Macao, and Singapore are treated as one unit, respectively.
+For the United States, the administrative unit is the state level, while for the European Union, the administrative unit is the NUTS-2 level in this version of the IDE-GSM.

-A4.
 Parameters

 Our transport cost comprises physical transport costs, time costs, tariff rates, and non-tariff barriers (TNTBs).
-Physical transport costs are a function of distance travelled, travel speed per hour, physical travel cost per km, and holding cost for domestic/international transshipment at border crossings, stations, ports, or airports.
+Physical transport costs are a function of distance travelled, travel speed per hour, physical travel cost per kilometre, and holding cost for domestic/international transshipment at border crossings, stations, ports, or airports.
 Time costs depend on travel distance, travel speed per hour, time cost per hour, holding time for domestic/international transshipment at border crossings, stations, ports, or airports.
 Travel speed per hour is provided in the next section.
-These parameters are derived from JETRO's 2008 ASEAN Logistics Network Map, and by estimating the model of the firm-level transport mode choice with the 'Establishment Survey on Innovation and Production Network'13 for 2008 and 2009, which includes manufacturers in Indonesia, the Philippines, Thailand, and Viet Nam.
+These parameters are derived from JETRO (2008) of 'ASEAN Logistics Network Map 2008' and by estimating the model of the firm-level transport mode choice with the 'Establishment Survey on Innovation and Production Network'^d for 2008 and 2009, which includes manufacturers in Indonesia, the Philippines, Thailand, and Viet Nam.
 Based on these parameters, we calculate the sum of physical transport and time costs for all possible routes between the two regions.
-Employing the
+Employing the Floyd-Warshall algorithm for determining the optimal route and transport mode for each region and good, we obtain the sum of physical transport and time costs for each pairing of two regions by industry (Cormen et al. 2001).